 I've been friends with David Ulevitch, the CEO of OpenDNS, since the founding of his company and I was always impressed how they used something as unsexy as DNS to provide real protection of web surfers.
 If you sign up for the free OpenDNS service, you can get everything from parental controls (keeping your kids from visiting adult content) to anti-malware protection (keeping you from visiting a site that will cause you harm) all through the service's faster recursive DNS.

 CloudFlare is similar but where OpenDNS protects web surfers, CloudFlare protects websites.
-When you sign up for CloudFlare we can act as a proxy service that makes your site twice as fast and protects it from bad guys.
+When you sign up for CloudFlare we can act as a proxy service that makes your site twice as fast and protects it from bad people.
 In order to do that, we needed to build one of the most robust authoritative DNS systems on the planet.
 We don't talk about it much but, here at the CFHQ, DNS definitely is sexy.